How Much Do Landscape Boulders Cost?

-When most people think of landscaping projects, they might imagine the addition of all things green: Sod, hedges, trees or flowers.
-However, adding a new level of interest to an outdoor space can often be best accomplished by landscaping with rock.
-From crushed gravel walkways all the way up to enormous landscaping boulders, rock can be an Eco-friendly and eye-catching addition to almost any outdoor space.
+When most people think of landscaping projects, they imagine new sod, grass or fencing.
+However, landscaping rocks can add a new level of interest you didn’t know was possible.
+From crushed gravel walkways all the way up to enormous landscaping boulders, rock can be an eco-friendly and eye-catching addition to almost any outdoor space.

 After reviewing the average landscaping boulder costs below, let ImproveNet connect you with up to four landscaping pros in your area!